4KSHAT0p/reminis/README.md

 # ReMiniS

 ReMiniS is a React Native app that lets users capture moments by taking photos and tagging them with their current GPS location.
-The app periodically sends notifications, helping users reminisce the memories.
+The app demonstrates the use of native Android SDK features like camera, location, background services & notifications.

 ## Installation for general use